 biggest challenge for aspiring, emerging, devoted or lapsed writers is choosing

-well as memoir and writing from life are programmed, with guest writers
+writing, as well as memoir and writing from life are programmed, with guest writers

 including Wayne Grady, William Deverell, Nancy Warren, Shaena Lambert, Leslie